Gesee-y/ReactiveECS.jl/README.md

 - **Stable once peak memory is reached**: At that point the ECS endlessly reuse table slots and no more allocate or desallocate.
 - **No GC**: Since memory is constantly reused instead of freed,the GC is never triggered which means no stutter during intense gameplay.
 - **Less pointer chasing**: Compared to archetypal ECS designs, there are fewer tables, which reduces indirection and improves cache locality.
-- **Fused updates**: Sunce every system can accurately access any data, you can easily merge multiple system into one for an unified update.
+- **Fused updates**: Since every system can accurately access any data, you can easily merge multiple system into one for an unified update.
-- **Fast structural changes, fast iterations**
+- **Fast iterations** : Iterating is at the same level as in archetype ECS
+- **Fast structural changes** : Adding/removing entites or components is at least 2× faster than in archetype-based ECS, see [benchmark](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/benchmark/bench.csv)
+- **Blazing fast random component access": It’s as fast as indexing an array.

 > This layout can be considered as a generalization of the common memory model (archetypes and sparse sets).
 By explicitly creating a table for each components combination, you make an archetype ECS.
 By adding an indexing layer above the tables, you make a sparse set ECS